Friedrich482/php-fullstack-app/README.md

 - [ ] display the time in the navbar, eventually
 - [ ] the to-do-list must use the LocalStorage
 - [x] For the log out, a dialog 💬 should pop up ( maybe a blur effect will be interesting, in background )
-- [ ] The navbar should contain profile with infos about user, tools ( in many sections ) and logout
+- [x] The navbar should contain profile with infos about user, tools ( in many sections ) and logout
+- [ ] The infos like counter of visits will be in Profile

 This list will be updated depending on my progression through it.